blooop/lazygit_rocker/README.md

 ## Usage

-To install lazygit in a container use the `--lazygit` flag
+To install lazygit in an image use the `--lazygit` flag

 ```
 #add lazygit to the ubuntu:22.04 image